Bhaskar1612/Email_Sender/README.md

 If you'd like to contribute to this project, feel free to fork the repository, make changes, and create a pull request.
 Contributions are always welcome!

 # Issues and Support
-If you encounter any issues or have questions, please open an issue in the repository or reach out at [your email/contact info].
+If you encounter any issues or have questions, please open an issue in the repository or reach out at kashyapbhaskar1612@gmail.com.

 # Acknowledgments
 This project uses: